 Stick insects are some of the fussiest creatures in the insect world.
 They won’t eat food they don’t enjoy, even if the alternative means starvation.
-This is the reason you have to take extra care when it comes to what you serve to them.
+This is the reason you have to take extra care when it comes to what you give them.

 There are a lot of questions online regarding the different foods that stick insects can potentially eat.
-So in this article we’re going to take a look at whether stick insects are able to eat spinach.
+So in this article discuss in depth whether stick insects are able to eat spinach.
+The short answer is…

 What Do Stick Insects Usually Eat?